-3. When to go.
+4. When to go.
 If you can plan your hiatus to LEGOLAND while the kids are still in school—DO IT!
 Otherwise, you run the risk of enduring crowds and plenty of how-long-until-we-can-go-on-the-ride? questions from the minis you’ve got tagging along.
 You’ll also enjoy milder weather during the months of the school year versus the scorchers in summer.
 Spring and fall temperatures for Carlsbad, Ca typically range between 60 to 70 degrees, perfect for wee-ones making their way around an amusement park.
 But if a summer trip it is, there are still plenty of ways to keep them cool when the mercury rises.
+(But then again, just go on their birthday!
+It will be free for them!)

 If you want to take a break from the brick at night, save some cash, but still have easy access to the park then you might want to try the Sheraton Carlsbad Resort.
 It has its very own entrance at the back of the park (Psst… this is a great way to score first-in-line for some of the most popular rides), plus you won’t have to deal with parking fees or hassles.